 When allocating assets, SFG first determines which general investment strategy types it believes should be included in the client's portfolio based on their investment profile.
 Strategy types may from time to time be excluded from the portfolio and new ones added based on our recommendations to the client.
 This is done on a non-discretionary basis.
 This means the client needs to approve any investment in their portfolio before the investment is made.
-SFG does this so the client can better understand the composition of their investment portfolio and can inform us of any changes in their situation which might warrant changes in their investment portfolio.
+SFG does this so the client can better understand the composition of their investment portfolio and can inform us of any changes in their situation which might warrant other changes for their investment portfolio.
 Because SFG manages client assets strictly on a non-discretionary basis, clients must accept that SFG cannot execute any account transactions without obtaining the client's prior consent to the transactions.
-Therefore, if SFG would like to make a transaction for a client's account (including removing a security that SFG no longer believes is appropriate or adding a security that SFG believes is appropriate), and the client is unavailable, SFG will be unable to execute the account transactions (as it would for its discretionary clients) without first obtaining the client's consent.
+Therefore, if SFG would like to make a transaction for a client's account (including selling a security that SFG no longer believes is appropriate or buying a security that SFG believes is appropriate), and the client is unavailable to provide consent, SFG will be unable to execute the account transactions.
+Affected clients could suffer investment losses or miss potential investment gains as a result if they are not available to provide consent to the proposed transaction.